-Ever since the first inhabitants, the soldiers of the Roman Empire set foot in Hungary and founded the Aquincum – an ancient Roman city found where today’s Óbuda -, the area has been famous for its hot springs.
-Hungary’s thermal water reserve is one of the largest in the world, thus it’s not overly surprising that Budapest is rich in world-class healing baths.
+Ever since the first inhabitants set foot in Hungary and founded the Aquincum – an ancient Roman city found where today’s Óbuda is set – the area has been famous for its hot springs.
+Hungary’s thermal-water reserve is one of the largest in the world, and as a result Budapest is rich in world-class healing baths.
 Here, in our article we present some of the best medical meccas in the Magyar metropolis.